 5. Use personal cycles to sustain progress

 - Pay attention to personal cycles—daily energy patterns, weekly routines, and seasonal rhythms.
-Match demanding tasks to high-energy times and reflective work to low-energy periods.
+Match demanding tasks to high-energy times and reflective work to lower-energy periods.

-- Use tools like the life path framework to spot recurring patterns and plan around them: /tools/life-path-number.
+- Use tools like the life path tool to spot recurring patterns and plan around them.

 Putting it into practice: a simple weekly checklist